FayCarsons/Kiggyshop/README.md

 Elm frontend, Rust backend via Actix Web, and Sqlite DB managed with Diesel ORM/query builder.

 It can be run with: `cd backend && cargo run`
-And in another process: `cd frontend && npm install && np run dev`
+And in another process: `cd frontend && npm install && npm run dev`

 We are aiming for a release in Q1 2024.